 - Select Custom properties.

-- Select databaseName, enter your database name, and select OK.
+- Select or add databaseName, enter your database name, and select OK.

-- Select serverName, enter your database server name, and select OK.
+- Select or add serverName, enter your server hostname, and select OK.

 - Select Save.

 If you selected None for the authentication alias, now is a good time to create the J2C alias and then update the data source to use the J2C alias.